What does my baby look like in week 15?

 Here’s our guide to 10 common pregnancy complaints (and how to avoid them).

-Try to stay active.
+Being active during pregnancy will boost your health – and it’s good for your unborn baby, too.
 Now that your bump is becoming more obvious you may feel as if you need to protect it more, but it’s safe to exercise right up to your due date as long as you feel okay.

 There are a few types of exercise to avoid, such as scuba diving and contact sports, but it’s fine to continue with most of the exercise you did before pregnancy.